eyyubmermer/patika-bnb-chain-practicum/README.md

 - [NFT](NFT)
 - [SocialFi](SocialFi)

+Each category has a folder under this repository, and contributors can list their own projects under the folders.

 ---

 ## Contributions

-You can edit this file and add your project under the related category.
-Once it's reviewed, your project will be listed here.
+Check the READMEs under the category folders and see how to contribute.

-If you see an error in the file, please open an issue and submit a pull request.
+Please open an issue and submit a pull request if you see an error in any files.